 A few weeks later, my family traveled to Malawi to complete Vasco’s legal adoption.
 As we are one of the first families in the world (after Madonna, bless her heart) to adopt internationally from the tiny African nation, the outcome was terrifyingly unpredictable.
 The day we were summoned to Malawi’s high court to hear the judge’s ruling, I waited nervously, pacing and praying and trying not to have a panic attack.

-Cathleen Falsani is the author of the new book The Dude Abides: The Gospel According to the Coen Brothers.
-She blogs at The Dude Abides, and is a columnist for Sojourners magazine.
-This article first appeared in the August 2010 issue of Sojourners.
+Cathleen Falsani is author of The Dude Abides: The Gospel According to the Coen Brothers.